shadyabhi/AutoVPN/README.md

 to VPNs.
 This is a solution to compute VPN password automatically by getting ldap password from keychain and OTP via oathtool.
 As a bonus, it also makes sure that it retries VPN connection if it fails for some reason.

+## Features

+* Autoconnects VPN on startup.
+* Keeps checking VPN status every second and reconnects if necessary.
+* Disconnects VPN on exit

 ## Screenshots

 ### System tray icon